lbr77/lbr77/AWESOME-STARS.md

 - [czs108/Plants-vs.-Zombies-Online-Battle](https://github.com/czs108/Plants-vs.-Zombies-Online-Battle) - 🎮 Plants vs. Zombies multiplayer battle, developed via reverse engineering, inline hook and dynamic-link library injection.
 Two online players defend and attack as the plant and zombie respectively.
 - [google/robotstxt](https://github.com/google/robotstxt) - The repository contains Google's robots.txt parser and matcher as a C++ library (compliant to C++11).
 - [libcpr/cpr](https://github.com/libcpr/cpr) - C++ Requests: Curl for People, a spiritual port of Python Requests.
-- [Apache553/ssh-agent-bridge](https://github.com/Apache553/ssh-agent-bridge) - 为了让 Windows 平台上的 ssh agent 能适配多种 ssh client 和在 wsl 环境下使用的工具
+- [Apache553/ssh-agent-bridge](https://github.com/Apache553/ssh-agent-bridge) - A tool that enable multiple ssh client implementations to use a common ssh agent on Windows.
 - [Project-LemonLime/Project_LemonLime](https://github.com/Project-LemonLime/Project_LemonLime) - 为了 OI 比赛而生的基于 Lemon + LemonPlus 的轻量评测系统 | 三大桌面系统支持
 - [WarfarinBloodanger/ff0-script](https://github.com/WarfarinBloodanger/ff0-script) - A interpreter that runs the script which is programmed in the language of FF0 script (or you can call it as Warfarin)
 - [zhipeng-jia/project-lemon](https://github.com/zhipeng-jia/project-lemon) - Automatically exported from code.google.com/p/project-lemon